erseit/ToDoManagement/README.md

 ```
 4. Build frontend, backend and database

-- All environemnt variables defined in [docker-compose.yaml](https://github.com/erseit/ToDoManagement/blob/main/docker-compose.yaml).
+- All environment variables defined in [docker-compose.yaml](https://github.com/erseit/ToDoManagement/blob/main/docker-compose.yaml).
 All changes should be done in this file.

 - Go to root folder